whitneyburton/portfolios/students/20150814-justin_holzmann-m1.markdown

   that the German army used in WWII.
 Very fun project.
 I focused on using hashes as per my module goals and on using as many classes as possible.

+  This is also the first project in module 1 where Jeff started "client meetings" which is when Echo group would meet up and the scope of the project would change.

+  * The first change was to add tons of other characters to the character map (including the new line character which screwed up many of my tests).
+  * The second change was to add a 5th wheel to the rotation class.
+Given my design this was actually pretty difficult to do.

   I was assessed by Mike with the following comments and scores:

   "Encrypts and decrypts"